Preference Test

 Phase Two

-I conducted this study in two phases to identify the most appealing unique value proposition for the trial policy.
-In the first phase, a list of headlines was tested along with copy explaining the policy.
-The objective was to determine which combination resonated most with customers.
+I conducted this study in two phases to identify the most compelling unique value proposition for the trial policy.
+In the first phase, I tested a series of headlines paired with explanatory copy to determine which combination resonated most with customers.

-To refine and optimize the headline options, I decided to utilize a card sort exercise using Optimal Workshop.
-While card sorting exercises are typically used for information architecture or content organization, I found that Optimal Workshop provided the ideal platform to determine the best headline and informational copy combinations.
-Its features and capabilities allowed for gathering valuable insights from the target audience.
+To refine the headline options, I used a card sort exercise with Optimal Workshop, typically used for information architecture but ideal here for testing headline and copy combinations.
+This method provided valuable insights from the target audience on the most effective messaging.

-The findings from the card sort exercise determined the top headlines to test in the second phase of the study.
-In phase two, I conducted an unmoderated user test using UserTesting to validate the policy messaging, specifically focusing on the clarity and persuasiveness of the headlines and policy copy in the context of the user journey.
-This approach allowed for convenient participation and reduced potential bias, ensuring that the chosen headline and informational copy combinations resonated most effectively with customers during their shopping journey.
+The results from the card sort exercise informed the top headlines to test in phase two.
+In this phase, I conducted an unmoderated user test via UserTesting, focusing on the clarity and persuasiveness of the policy messaging within the context of the user journey.
+This approach allowed for unbiased feedback and ensured that the selected headline and copy combinations were most effective in engaging customers during their shopping experience.

 Results

-The findings from this study played a significant role in decision-making, ultimately leading to the implementation of the winning experience on the website and its utilization in store signage.
-The insights gathered from the study, particularly regarding the most appealing headline and policy messaging combinations, were leveraged to inform the design and content choices for both the online platform and the physical store environment.
+The findings from this study were instrumental in decision-making, leading to the implementation of the winning experience on the website and in-store signage.
+The insights, especially around the most effective headline and policy messaging combinations, informed design and content choices for both the online platform and physical store environment.